Weddings & Vow

 Light flowing gowns are always better for the bride.
 There are actual beach wedding gowns found in most bridal shops even if you live in a state without a beach.
 For the groom and male bridal party, suits and tuxedos are very rarely a good idea.
 Something more casual such as khakis and light, short-sleeved shirts are always best.
 Even consider wearing shorts.
 As I said with the potential of summer temps even in the winter, it is best to choose lighter clothes.
 This goes for guests as well.

 Yes, that is not a problem.
-The only thing we require if bringing your own flower girl basket for rose petals is they MUST be real, fresh petals.
-We will NOT allow you to put them down on the ground if they are not real.
+Rose petals MUST be real, fresh petals.
+We will NOT allow you to put them down on the ground if they are not real; this includes flower girl petals.
 This is strictly enforced and we have had some get very angry over this.
 We take care of our beaches.
 Litter fines are $100.
 Silk bouquets, etc. are fine.

 May we provide our own professional photographer?